 Each cassette box must be clearly labelled with syllabus name, syllabus/component number, Centre name/number and candidate name/number in recording order.
+Labels are provided by Cambridge for this purpose.
 In addition each cassette must be labelled with syllabus/component number and Centre number.